 How do I enroll my child in the school-based health center program?

-Children enrolled at any of the three elementary schools listed above are eligible to enroll in the program.
-Enrollment forms can be picked up in the Health Office at each of the schools.
+Children enrolled at Giffen Memorial Elementary School, Sheridan Preparatory Academy, and Philip J. Schuyler Achievement Academy are eligible to enroll in the program.
+Enrollment forms can be picked up in the Health Office at each of the schools or found on our website here.

 Is there a cost for my child to utilize the services offered at school-based health center?